 Whiskers aren’t just adorable facial features on your cat.
 They actually serve several functions to help a cat survive and navigate daily life.

-Most cats have a total of 24 whiskers, but this number can change depending on breed.
+Most cats have a total of 24 whiskers on their cheeks, but this number can change depending on breed.
 Here’s everything you need to know about these fascinating facial features.

 What’s the Average Number of Whiskers a Cat Has?

 On average, cats have 12 whiskers arranged in four rows on each cheek.
 However, whiskers aren’t just located on their cheeks.
-They also grow above a cat’s eyes and on their front paws.
+They also grow above a cat’s eyes and behind their front legs’ carpal articulation.
 You can find six to eight whiskers growing in each of these areas.
-So, in total, a cat can have between 48 to 56 whiskers.
+So, in total, a cat can have around 48 to 56 whiskers.

 What Are Whiskers?